All Episodes

 This is a DC manufactured nonsense.

-Kerry uh Severino, have you seen eviden any evidence whatsoever of collusion between the Trump campaign or the Trump transition uh team and Russia, which the media keeps going off, oh, this is related to the Russia investigation.
+Kerry Severino, have you seen any evidence whatsoever of collusion between the Trump campaign or the Trump transition team and Russia, which the media keeps going off?

-And really the bigger story here is this it's part of this general attack on the rule of law, as you were saying, it's the it's one standard for me and another standard for thee.
+And really the bigger story here is it's part of this general attack on the rule of law.

-And they've been doing this in every issue possible, and it happens in the courts all the time.
+And it happens in the courts all the time.

-You you've got to have a system that applies equally to both parties, and the Democrats don't want that right now.
+You've got to have a system that applies equally to both parties, and the Democrats don't want that right now.

 Yeah, no.

-So again, where's the news on this?
+So, again, where's the news on this?

-James Clappard, no evidence of this.
+James Clapper, no evidence of this.

 Sally Yates, no evidence of it.